Shirene Human

-Shirene Human (9 January 1980 – 8 October 2025) was a South African competitive figure skater.
+Shirene Human (9 January 1980 – 7 October 2025) was a South African competitive figure skater.
 A nine-time national champion, she competed at the 1998 Winter Olympics, six World Championships, and seven Four Continents Championships.
 She qualified for the free skate at the Olympics in Nagano, Japan, and at the 2000 World Championships in Nice, France, finishing 24th at both events.
-She died on 8 October 2025 of breast cancer.
+She died on 7 October 2025 from breast cancer.